core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Registering Resource Type values is not strictly required.

 * Higlighted what is used simply as an example.

+* Added further alternative to follow-up with group requests using the Block2 Option.

 * Editorial improvements.